jakeajames/Prometheus/README.md

 Q: Why does Prometheus crash after I close the alert?

 A: Reason not known yet, if this happens to you, compile using Xcode and send me the whole log after the app crashes.
-UPDATE: it might work if you compile it yourself with Xcode, preferably version 8 or 9 Beta. *install.sh still must be ran, as per instructions*.
-If it doesn't send me the log from the bottom of Xcode
+UPDATE: it might work if you compile it yourself with Xcode, preferably version 8 or 9 Beta.
+If it doesn't send me the log from the bottom of Xcode. *install.sh still must be ran, as per instructions*.

 Q: Why I can't choose a custom ipsw?